 44. Look for mushrooms during mushroom season — late July to August — on any of the park's forested trails (just don't pick them; it's prohibited in the park).

 45. Visiting the Grand Lake Cemetery and looking upon the historic headstones.
-It is one of the only cemeteries in a national park.
+It's one of the only cemeteries in a national park.

 46. Summiting 12,007-foot Mount Craig for the best view of Grand Lake.